marcocampana/roo_engine/README.md

 ### Define your own commands

-Roo takes your search query and tries to match it against the list of defined commands.
-Buil-in commands that ship with `Roo` are found in the [rules.toml](rules.toml) file.
-You can make your own file and tell `roo` where to find it at startup:
+`roo_engine` takes your search query and tries to match it against the list of defined commands.
+Buil-in commands that ship with `roo_engine` are found in the [parser.rs](parser.rs) file.
+You can make your own rules file and tell `roo` where to find it at startup:

 ```bash
 roo --path ~/my_file.toml
 ```

-A `roo` command looks like this:
+A `roo_engine` command looks like this:

 ```toml
 [[command]]